A

 Active Supervision in Early Childhood In this Info Mod, learners will examine the meaning of active supervision and will explore strategies for the implementation of active supervision practices.
 Info Module

-Active Supervision: Free Time Caregivers are responsible for keeping children safe.
-Active supervision requires constant vigilance, focused attention, and intentional observation of children at all times.
+Active Supervision: Free Time Learn about active supervision and how constant vigilance, focused attention, and intentional observation of children at all times keeps children safe.
 Tipsheet

-Active Supervision: Outside Outdoor play is active therefore children will need more supervision than they do indoors.
-Keep children safe outside by following the strategies in this tip sheet.
+Active Supervision: Outside Keep children safe outside by following the active supervision strategies in this tip sheet.
 Tipsheet

 ADA and Playground Accessibility Outdoor play areas for children ages 2 or older should be given equal opportunity to play.
 Playground equipment and facilities constructed or altered on or after March 15, 2012, must comply with the 2010 ADA Standards for Accessible Design.
 Document